How To Find Velocity Of Light: Step-by-Step Guide

 Conclusion

 Measuring the speed of light no longer requires a century‑old interferometer, a vacuum chamber, or a multi‑million‑dollar laser system.
-By exploiting the standing‑wave pattern that naturally forms inside a domestic microwave oven—and by using an edible, low‑cost detector such as chocolate—you can reproduce one of physics’ most celebrated experiments on a kitchen countertop That's the whole idea..
+By exploiting the standing‑wave pattern that naturally forms inside a domestic microwave oven—and by using an edible, low‑cost detector such as chocolate—you can reproduce one of physics’ most celebrated experiments on a kitchen countertop Easy to understand, harder to ignore..

 The procedure is straightforward: